-Note.- If this package belongs to ConanCenter, you can find more information here.
+Note If this package belongs to ConanCenter, you can find more information here.

 Graph of dependencies:

-- libxml2 requires: zlib/1.2.11, libiconv/1.15 - libxml2 is required by: libnghttp2/1.40.0
+libxml2 requires: zlib/1.2.11, libiconv/1.16

 Information published by libxml2 to consumers:

-- Headers (see below)
+Headers (see below)

-- Libraries: xml2, m
+Libraries: xml2

+Systems libs: m

-- Preprocessor definitions: LIBXML_STATIC
+Preprocessor definitions: LIBXML_STATIC

+Generators

 Read below how to use this package using different generators.
-In order to use these generators they have to be listed in the conanfile.py file or using the command line argument -generator/-g in the conan install command.
+In order to use these generators they have to be listed in the conanfile.py file or using the con install command. mmand line argumentgenerator/-g in the conan

-cmake generator
+Generator cmake

-Add these lines to your CMakeLists.txt
+Add these lines to your CMakeLists.txt :

-'''

-include(${CMAKE_BINARY_DIR}/conanbuildinfo.cmake)

-conan_basic_setup(TARGETS)
+include(\${CMAKE_BINARY_DIR}/conanbuildinfo.cmake) conan_basic_setup(TARGETS)

-'''

-'''

-target_link_libraries(<library_name> libxml2::libxml2)
+target_link_libraries(<library_name> CONAN_PKG::libxml2)</library_name>

-'''

-cmake_find_package generator
+Generator cmake_find_package

+Generates the file FindLibXml2.cmake

-Add these lines to your CMakeLists.txt
+Add these lines to your CMakeLists.txt:

 find_package(LibXml2)

-target_link_libraries(<library_name> LibXml2::LibXml2)
+Use the global target target_link_libraries(<library_name> LibXml2::LibXml2)</library_name>

-If you are using the CMake build helper then you need to use the cmake generator too to adjust the value of CMake variables based on the value of Conan ones:
+Remember to adjust your build system settings to match the binaries you are linking with.
+You can use the CMake build helper and the cmake generator from a conanfile.py or the new toolchain paradigm.

-include(\${CMAKE BINARY DIR}/conanbuildinfo.cmake)
+Generator pkg_config

+This package provides one pkg-config file libxml-2.0.pc with all the information from the library .
+Use your pkg-config tool as usual to consume the informat tion provided by the Conan package.

-16.4.29 deploy
+17.4.29 deploy